-Broadly speaking, these are the criteria we use to determine whether we can offer pro bono legal advice:
+Broadly speaking, the criteria we use to determine whether we can offer pro bono legal advice include:

-- Availability of alternative funding – in some matters it may be more appropriate to work under a conditional fee arrangement.
+- Availability of alternative funding – in some matters it may be more appropriate to work under a conditional fee or “no win-no fee” arrangement.

-- BWB’s capacity and competence to undertake the work – sometimes we cannot accept new pro-bono instructions because we are already committed to other pro bono work; and we may not always be the most appropriate option: for example, we do not deal with criminal matters.
+- BWB’s capacity and competence to undertake the work – sometimes we cannot accept new pro-bono instructions because we are already committed to other pro bono work or we may not always have the relevant specialist skills or experience.

 - Public interest –we may take on a matter pro bono if important or novel legal issues are involved.